 - Understanding abstract concepts

-- Difficulty paying attention
+- Paying attention

-Nonetheless, people have a number of tools at their disposal for better managing the symptoms of Parkinson’s disease and living a healthy, enjoyable life.
+In many cases, the frustration that comes with symptom management stems from the loss of control.
+It can also be emotionally overwhelming to know that there is currently no cure for the disease.
+Nonetheless, patients have a number of tools at their disposal for better managing the symptoms of Parkinson’s Disease and living a healthy, enjoyable life.

 At the Dementech Neurosciences London clinic, we offer different levels of care to treat patients with Parkinson’s.
 Because it is far more effective to prevent a disease, our approach involves risk assessments, prevention strategies, and tools to manage symptoms, treat the condition, and lessen its impact.